brunolm/docs/code/js-ts/style.md

 ## React

-- When opening `{` always use a new line for the code
+- When opening `{` to add HTML code, always use a new line for the code
 - In a loop the parameter (HTML) passed in should end with a trailing comma
 - Always insert space after opening and before closing jsx expression braces
 - VSCode settings: